deltachat/deltachat-pages/en/help.md

 ### Can I set the E-Mail Subject with Delta Chat?

-For most messages, Delta Chat sets the subject to
+Delta Chat sets (and [encrypts](#message-metadata)!) the classic e-mail subject automatically to  the group name or to the sender name.
-"New Message from Alice" automatically, or "..." if it is encrypted.
-The exception are group chats, where the subject is the Chat Title.

-So if you want to set the subject yourself, for example for a formal e-mail to a business contact, you can create a group with only yourself and the recipient(s), set the Chat Title to the Subject you want, and then send your e-mail as the first message.
+So if you want to set the subject yourself, for example for a formal e-mail to a business contact, you can create a group with only yourself and the recipient(s).
+Set the Chat Title to the Subject you want, and then send your e-mail as the first message.
 If the recipients don't use Delta Chat, it will look like a normal, formal e-mail to them.
-You will get bonus professionalism points if you set a [signature](#signature).
+You will get bonus professionalism points if you set a [signature text](#signature).

 ### Is Delta Chat compatible with Protonmail / Tutanota / Criptext?